danielholgate/dataplex-openlineage/README.md

 # Dataplex Openlineage Namespace Samples

-The [event_samples](/event_samples) directory contains sample events for all Opeanlinage systems currently supported by the Dataplex Lineage API to demonstrate how the namespaces look.
+The [event_samples](/event_samples) directory contains sample events in [Opeanlineage](https://openlineage.io/) format for all systems which are currently supported by the Dataplex Lineage API.
 Each event is associated with a Bigquery table as the single output.

+See here for more deatails [https://cloud.google.com/dataplex/docs/open-lineage](https://cloud.google.com/dataplex/docs/open-lineage)

 For convenience, a python script ([import_lineage.py](import_lines.py)) is also provided to load these events into a Google Cloud project.
 The script takes one of the events files as a template, and substitutes in the current timestamp and provided BigQuery table ID to attach the event to.